ANDREWAHN-UK/MILESTONE-FOUR/TESTING.md

     Please note the dates because of the next error:

 19. Heroku applied another database update, and this stopped the deployed app from doing anything with emails.
 The local server still worked.
-    * **Fix:** Due to timie constrainsts, I opted out of rebuilding the website, and instead set allauth to not require emails verifications.
+    * **Fix:** Due to time constrainsts, I opted out of rebuilding the website, and instead set allauth to not require email verifications.

 20. No email confirmations of orders.
     * **Fix:** As emails not working, not much to do here.
 However, users still have the order history in their profile.